Family and Consumer Sciences (FCS)

 Grade Mode: Standard Letter

 FCS 4343.
-Occupational Education in FCS.
+Work-Based Learning Practices in FCS.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.